 The Assistant Camp Director is responsible for being the Camp Directors support staff.
 You will be a vital part of the overall success of the program and responsible for general supervision of summer staff and leadership among campers.
 Most importantly you will be providing a supportive, safe, and fun environment for the campers: General Responsibilities.
 Attend orientations, prepare a general outline for campsite, help formulate camp groups, assign staff to positions, preparing the site and conducting staff trainings.
 Ensure that all program equipment and supplies are available and properly maintained.
 Recognize, prevent and correct safety hazards; guard the health and safety of all campers and staff.
 Maintains and enforces all camp safety rules and policies, and ensures that safety equipment is in good order and readily available.
 Work to reduce conflict among campers, create a team-friendly environment.
 Act as a key player in problem solving with staff issues, discipline and parental concerns.
 Supervise day camp counselors.
 Assume equal responsibility of general housekeeping tasks.
 This includes bagging trash, campsite clean-up, and bus clean up.
 Demonstrate organizational skills and have a plan.
 Plan for the known and have a plan for the unknown.
 Help Camp Director create and manage the schedules of the staff.
 Plan and execute the activities in coordination with the program staff and supervisors.
 Empower the camp staff team to deliver and supervise all-camp activities and camp functions.
 Involve arts and crafts, sports, small group games, large group games, circle activities, character development, songs, leadership and diversity initiatives, and drama in camp.
 Responsible for keeping staff personnel files up-to-date and ensuring that staff certifications are valid and on site at all times.
 Turn in all completed sign in sheets to Camp Director on a weekly basis.
 Ensure that all necessary forms are in place before a child enters any program, including up-to-date physicals, immunization records, registration packets, waivers, etc. with the Camp Director.
 Document incidents and accidents by filling out an incident Report form, submit them to Camp Director.
 Communicate all critical emergencies to Camp Director immediately.
 Communicate with parents and staff on curriculum and special events of each program.
 Notify parents/ guardians of children about session dates, camp trips, theme days and schedule changes well in advance.
 Make yourself available to parents for questions, concerns and praises.

 As transportation coordinator, you will make sure all drivers have working cell phones and keep a list of all drivers’ phone numbers.
 Collect receipts and maintain records.
 Work on schedule for pick up and drop off and coordinate with drivers and parents.
+A driver’s license and knowledge of the areas in which our campers live.
+Scheduling coordinator is responsible for scheduling events, keeping up with each groups schedule and change as needed.
 Strong organizational, communication, and customer relations skills.
 Strong attention to detail and an ability to multi-task ability to adeptly learn and use software programs; specifically, mapping programs and the camp database program.
 A strong work ethic as well as an ability to remain flexible and calm under pressure.
-A driver’s license and knowledge of the areas in which our campers live.

 As a mediator for Camp Gnarly, you must employ a variety of educational techniques (storytelling, educational play, media etc.) to teach children.
 Observe each child to help them improve their social competencies and build self-esteem.
 Encourage children to interact with each other and resolve occasional disagreements.
 Guide children to develop their artistic and practical capabilities.
 Supervise children to ensure they are safe at all times.
 Report to parents about child's progress and communicate with parents regularly to understand the children’s background and psych.
 Collaborate with camp dIrector and counselors.